- Information on Temporary Worker Visas – Know Your Rights

 H-2 visas are petition-based visas, meaning that a U.S. employer must obtain a temporary labor certification from the U.S. Department of Labor and receive a Notice of Approval (I-797B) of the petition from U.S. Citizenship and Immigration Services before scheduling a visa appointment for its workers with the Department of State.

-Salvadoran Workers Seeking Employment in the U.S. trough ESCP
+Salvadoran Workers Seeking Employment in the U.S. through ESCP

 Steps for petitioners already assigned Salvadoran workers to take to schedule H2 visa appointments for their workers.